Travel Insurance for Israel

 Although the news might have you believe otherwise, Israel is considered a relatively safe place to travel.
 The Israeli-Palestinian conflict flares up every so often, but the disputes are generally between military groups rather than citizens and tourists.
 For this reason, tourists usually just plan to avoid dangerous locations, including areas that border contested geographic regions.

 We primarily get two types of calls from customers purchasing travel insurance for Israel.
 The first type of caller is a seasoned traveler who has made the trip to Israel many times.
 This traveler tends to have roots in the country and may even have already taken a birthright trip.
-The second kind of caller we get is a bit more nervous and may have mild concern over recent news, especially as it pertains to terrorism.
+The second kind of caller we get is a bit more nervous and may have mild concern over recent news, especially as it pertains to terrorism or travel advisories issued for the area.
 In general, areas like the West Bank and Gaza Strip have limited insurance coverage, if any, so keep that in mind when planning your itinerary.
-Additionally, terrorist attacks must be deemed as such by the US government in order for coverage to take effect.
+Additionally, terrorist attacks must be deemed as such by the U.S. government in order for coverage to take effect.

 If you feel that you may want to cancel your trip, then consider cancel for any reason coverage.
 Also known as "CFAR," this coverage allows for cancellation of the trip for reasons outside traditional plans.
 Please note, CFAR typically dictates that the trip is canceled between 2 and 4 days before departing and CFAR coverage is usually only available within 10-30 days of your initial trip payment.
 Similarly, if you think you may want to head home before your trip has completed, consider a travel insurance plan that offers interruption coverage.
 This coverage will allow you to cut your trip short and return home early due to unforeseen events.
 If you're still nervous, you might want to take your initial Israel trip with a group because you'll benefit from the company of other first-timers, well-seasoned travelers, and the addition of the tour company.
 Every traveler's needs are different, so feel free to contact our customer care experts with any additional questions.